 According to Packaging Digest, "the basic Doyen design consists of two flat sheets sealed together along their sides, with a 'W' fold running along the bottom.
 When the pouch is filled, the 'W' opens and provides a base on which the pouch can stand."
 This pouch type was revolutionary, boasting the ability to stand upright on its own, hence is also known today as the stand-up pouch.

 Packaging Digest reports that later, Taiwanese engineer Wayne Chang designed a new version of the stand-up pouch, using a tube as the body and sealing not one, but two gussets (one at the top and one at the bottom).
-Looking much like a bottle, this bag type is able to maintain its stability and won't tip over when half emptied as many stand up Doy bags have a tendency to do.
-This design is called the S-Pouch, and unofficially the Double Doy bag.
-Chang claims it can be filled up to 97% of the package size which reduces required pouch size by up to 20%, resulting in material reduction of up to 20% as compared to a normal stand up pouch.
+Looking much like a bottle, this bag type is able to maintain its stability and won't tip over when half-emptied as many stand up Doypack bags have a tendency to do.
+This design is called the S-Pouch, and unofficially the Double Doypack bag.
+Chang claims it can be filled up to 97% of the package size which reduces required pouch size by up to 20%, resulting in a material reduction of up to 20% as compared to a normal stand up pouch.

 - Liquids packaging.
 Products like soups and sauces have in the past been packaged in rigid containers like glass bottles and metal cans.
 However, rigid packaging formats are more difficult and expensive to ship and store, plus broken glass and sharp metal edges pose safety hazards.
 Modern stand-up pouches are generally safe and contain fitments like pour spouts that make dispensing liquid products much easier than flexible packaging solutions of the past.